selyunin/carnd_t1_p2/writeup.md

 #### 3. Training the model

-To train the model I used Adam Optimizer, available in Tensorflow.
+To train the model I used Adam Optimizer available in Tensorflow.
 The batch size is set to 256 images, we train for 50 epochs, and use learning rate of 0.8e-4.
 Training and validation loss and accuracy look as follows: